Rwik2000/Panorama-Stitching-v2.0/README.md

 #### Implementation of Ransac:
 Refer to the `homographyRansac()` in [Homography.py](https://github.com/Rwik2000/Panorama-Stitching-v2.0/blob/main/homography.py).
 Access the object `getHomography()` of the class to get the desired homography matrix.
+For my implementation, for each pair of image, RANSAC does 100 iterations and threshold is kept as 4.
 ```python
         # Set the threshold and number of iterations neede in RANSAC.
         self.ransacThresh = ransacThresh